How can we create better home-school links?

 2. Sticker alternatives

-Students have always loved the classic sticker – custom stickers – but the issue can be that of memory.
+Students have always loved the classic sticker but one issue can be that of memory.
 What did they get the sticker for?
 Can they remember?
 Instead, use Tyvek wristbands!
 This has hit Twitter by storm but are cheap to buy and can be personalised.
 They can go on the wrist or around the handle of a bag to share the praise.

 There are many ways of sending praise and rewards home via technology.
 Get on ClassDojo and get parents involved too.
 This will allow messages to get home in real-time and keep parents informed.